ScriptJayT/ScriptJayT/README.md

 Not too bad,

-⚡Fun fact: I use these languages professionaly as a web copywriter.<br>
-Just Dutch and English though.
+⚡Fun fact: Recently I started writing some articles about scripting.
+Nothing too grand, but fun, for me to write, and -I hope- for you to read.
+I post them on [dev.to](https://dev.to/scriptjayt), if you're interested.

 ## My Work Environment 💻